South Carolina's Litter Laws

 The Lexington County Sheriff's Department has a long and proud tradition of being an active part of litter reduction in Lexington County.

 In the late 1970s, Sheriff James Metts implemented a program in which low-level offenders from the Lexington County Detention Center pick up trash from county roadways.
-The inmates pick up litter by hand from primary and secondary roads, essentially everything except private property and the interstate highways.
+The inmates pick up litter by hand from essentially every primary and secondary road, except private property and the interstate highways.

 The program is making quite an impact on Lexington County.
 In 2007, the inmate work crew picked up 368,630 pounds of trash along county roads, a 37 percent increase from 2006.